paoga87/jekyll-v2/_posts/2023-12-13-usfederal-cybersecurity-compliance.md

 -	[NIST SP 800-207:](https://csrc.nist.gov/pubs/sp/800/207/final) Zero Trust Architecture
 -	[NIST SP 800-218:](https://csrc.nist.gov/pubs/sp/800/218/final) Secure Software Development Framework (SSDF)

+Although, not directly related to the U.S. Federal space, Artificial Intelligence, most commonly known as AI, has been predominately taking place in the majority of technology conversations happening today.
+Therefore, I wanted to call out particularly the AI RMF for Cybersecurity folks to keep an eye on:

+-	[AI RMF:](https://www.nist.gov/itl/ai-risk-management-framework/ai-rmf-development)  AI Risk Management Framework

-Want to see other frameworks included or let me know what you thought about this write-up?
+Want to see other frameworks included or let me know your thoughts about this write-up?
 [Get in touch](https://paolagarcia.com/contact/)!

-In Part II, I will be breaking down each of the seven frameworks listed above, and dive into some common use cases and how they are applied in industry.
+In Part II, I will be breaking down each of the eight frameworks listed above, and dive into some common use cases and how they are applied in industry.

 [^1]: [Gartner Forecasts Worldwide Public Cloud End-User Spending to Reach Nearly $600 Billion in 2023](https://www.gartner.com/en/newsroom/press-releases/2022-10-31-gartner-forecasts-worldwide-public-cloud-end-user-spending-to-reach-nearly-600-billion-in-2023)
 [^2]: [National Cybersecurity Strategy March 2023](https://www.whitehouse.gov/wp-content/uploads/2023/03/National-Cybersecurity-Strategy-2023.pdf)